davor5c/Bookstore/Readme.md

 Aside from the project structure, please note the following key components that most Rhetos applications should contain:

-1. The build script `Build.ps1`, that does everything needed to produce the application binaries from the source in command prompt:
+1. The build script `Build.ps1`, that does everything needed to produce the application binaries from the source in command prompt, such as verifying installed prerequisites and running dotnet build.
-   1. It checks for installed prerequisites (MSBuild, database connection string, ...).
+   * Note that the build script disables automatic database updated with `-p:RhetosDeploy=False`, in order to cleanly separate building binaries from testing phase.
-   2. Runs `MSBuild` to build all application components (new custom DSL concepts, and an external algorithm implemented in a separate DLL).
+     The database is updated later in `Test.ps1` by running `rhetos.exe dbupdate`.
-   3. Runs `rhetos.exe dbupdate` command to update the database.
+     See [Rhetos CLI documentation](https://github.com/Rhetos/Rhetos/wiki/Rhetos-CLI#msbuild-integration-with-rhetosmsbuild-nuget-package) for more info.
-2. The test script `Test.ps1`.
-It builds and runs the automated unit tests and the integration tests.
+2. The test script `Test.ps1`, that updates the database, runs the automated unit tests and the integration tests.

 ## Unit testing